-I paint and draw directly from observation, out in the open, in an effort to capture the complete essence of landscape.
-I am particularly interested in the effect of agriculture on the landscape, tractors ‘drawing’ across fields to produce perspective patterns and the effect of sunlight across stubble fields, and seascapes with wet, shiny undulating beaches or multicoloured shingle.
-These ideas have a particular affinity with the craft of batik, in the way molten wax can be painted or drawn across dyed fabric to produce textural effects.
+I paint and draw from observation, out in the open, in an effort to capture the essence of a particular land or seascape.
+I am interested in the way light shines on the sea with foaming waves and shiny, wet shingle; also, the texture and ’sparkle’ of fields of barley and grasses.
+These ideas have a particular affinity with the craft of batik, in the way molten wax painted or drawn across fabric and dyed repeatedly, can produce the textural effects I’m after.

 Helen studied fine art in the early 60’s in London, first, at the Polytechnic in Regent Street where her tutors included Frank Auerbach and Leon Kossoff, and, later at Chelsea School of Art.
 After training as an art teacher at the Institute of Education, University of London, Helen went on to teach art and design in London secondary schools and then at Suffolk College in Ipswich until 1997.
-Helen is also a member of the Batik Guild and the Suffolk Craft Society and regularly exhibits with them.
+Helen is also a member of the Batik Guild and the Suffolk Craft Society and Walsham le Willows Christmas Exhibition and regularly exhibits with them all.

-2016 Batik Guild, 30th Anniversary Exhibition, Rugby Art Gallery
+2016 The Batik Guild, 30th Anniversary Exhibition, Rugby Art Gallery

 2015 Artworks, Blackthorpe Barn, Rougham